 - As mentioned above, the way magic items were generated meant that a player was unlikely to see the same item twice over the course of multiple games not every quest was available in every game, meaning different tasks and rewards for each instance of the world.

 - The quests in Diablo were also handed out randomly by the NPCs throughout the town.
 Usually all quests could not be completed in one playthrough.

 In March 1998, Electronic Arts released Diablo for the PlayStation.
 The PlayStation version lacked the key component of being able to go online.
 The work around was to allow two players the ability to play on the same screen at the same time, something the PC version lacked.
 However save games for Diablo were very large; a single save game could take as many 10 blocks on a PlayStation memory card.

-A final element of the game that increased its appeal was the free multiplayer component, available through Blizzard's Battle.net servers.
+A final element of the game that increased its longevity was the free multiplayer component, available through Blizzard's Battle.net servers.

 As a multi-player game, Diablo's gameplay changed radically and resembled what we today would recognize as a Multiplayer Online RPG or MORPG.
 In fact, Diablo and Ultima Online could be seen as the two games that most strongly influenced the most popular online games of all time, Everquest and Blizzard's own World of Warcraft.

 In multi-player, players could team up and the number of players in the dungeon made creatures more powerful.
 Item drops were also increased based on the size of the player party.
 Many elements of the modern MMORPG were introduced into this environment, such as player to player economies, where rare items were bartered or bought with enormous sums of gold.